List of A Song of Ice and Fire characters: Areo Hotah

 Areo Hotah is the captain of Prince Doran Martell's guards.
 He serves as the third-person narrator for two chapters throughout A Feast for Crows and A Dance with Dragons.
 He was born as the youngest of a large family in Norvos.
 Areo is steadfastly loyal to Doran.
 He helps foil Arianne Martell's plot to name Myrcella Baratheon the Queen of the Seven Kingdoms, killing Arys Oakheart in the process.

 House Tully

-House Tully is one of the Great Houses of the Seven Kingdoms and is the principal house in the Riverlands.
+House Tully is one of the Great Houses of the Seven Kingdoms in the fictional book series written by George R. R. Martin and is the principal house in the Riverlands.
 Its seat is at Riverrun.
 Its coat of arms displays a leaping silver trout on a field of rippling blue and red stripes, and its words are Family, Duty, Honor.
 Bastards born in the Riverlands are generally given the surname "Rivers".
 When House Targaryen invaded Westeros, Lord Tully was among the first to welcome the invaders.
 In return, the Targaryens made House Tully the principal House of the Riverlands.